mschwager/cohesion/README.md

 > example, in highly cohesive systems functionality is strongly related.
 > - [Wikipedia](https://en.wikipedia.org/wiki/Cohesion_(computer_science))

+> When cohesion is high, it means that the methods and variables of the class
+> are co-dependent and hang together as a logical whole.
+> - Clean Code pg.
+140

 Some of the advantages of high cohesion, also by Wikipedia:

 * Reduced module complexity (they are simpler, having fewer operations).